DallanQ/citadels/QA.md

 [opting-not-to-use-character-ability](https://boardgamegeek.com/thread/397997/opting-not-to-use-character-ability)

-> If the player with the Navigator card chooses not to collect 4 gold or 4 cards, IS she allowed to build a district?
+> If the player with the Navigator card chooses not to collect 4 gold or 4 cards, is she allowed to build a district?

  The Navigator is not allowed to build, even if you forego your ability.